cueblox/blox/dogfood/data/source/pages/introduction.md

 # Introduction

-CueBlox is a suite of slightly opinionated tools for managing content repositories of YAML and Markdown documents.
+CueBlox is a suite of slightly opinionated tools for managing and sharing content repositories of YAML and Markdown documents.

 ## Motivation